vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 What this should do is, use the defaults and look for a folder called `views` in my project and render a file called `home.ejs`.

-But there is no `views` folder in my project folder.
+But there is no `views` folder in the project folder.

 ```
 node_modules/